dbieber/davidbieber.com/hugo/content/snippets/2022-07-20-keyboards-everywhere.md

 (I shouldn't have to include the word nature before hike in that sentence, yet here we are.
 Maybe the thought, the big thought, will come out in your next _nature_ hike.)

 I built something.
-That's part of why 'm writing this piece.
+That's part of why I'm writing this piece.
 I want to show off the thing I built.
 It's meant to help with the sort of problem I'm describing -- the inability to think big thoughts, because of the incessant attraction of the internet's many distractions.

 The thing I built, it's called Go Note Go, and it's just a keyboard, with no monitor attached.